 Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
 Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

-Dana-Farber Cancer Institute's Community Benefits activities are informed by the Institute's Community Health Needs Assessment (CHNA) and Community Health Improvement Planning (CHIP) process, conducted every three years to gain a greater
+Dana-Farber Cancer Institute's Community Benefits activities are informed by the Institute's Community Health Needs Assessment (CHNA) and Community Health Implementation Plan (CHIP) process, conducted every three years to gain a greater

 understanding of the health issues facing Boston residents.
 The following documents fulfill the Institute's CHNA/CHIP obligations as required under Internal Revenue Code Section 501(r)(3)(A)(iii) and the Patient Protection and Affordable Care Act

-and supported by the Attorney General's (AGO) Community Benefits Guidelines.
+and align with the Attorney General's Office (AGO) Community Benefits Guidelines and the Massachusetts Department of Public Health (MDPH) priorities.
 The findings of the CHNA reports below have validated Dana-Farber's past and current Community Benefits activities, while identifying opportunities for future initiatives

 and continued community engagement.